 Day 14: Marrakesh – Explore Marrakesh

-After the full guided tour, you will be able to discover more of this Red City of Marrakesh on your own and become familiarized with the alleyways of the medina.
-You may go on a shopping tour on your own in a local market and the scattered shops by the Square or spend your last night enjoying the traditional moroccan facilities of your hotel.
+After the full guided tour, you will be able to discover more of the this Red City of Marrakesh on your own and become familiarized with the alleyways of the medina.
+You may go on a shopping tour on your own in a local market and the scattered shops by the Square or spend your last night enjoying the traditional Moroccan facilities of your hotel.

 Day 15: Marrakesh – Casablanca Med V Airport

 A private transfer from Marrakesh to Casablanca Med V airport according to your flight details will be arranged.

 - Tour Include :